zowe/docs-site/docs/appendix/zowe-yaml-configuration.md

 - **`apiml.security.authorization.endpoint.url`**
  Defines the URL to the authorization endpoint.
 This endpoint tells Gateway if a user has a particular permission on SAF profile.
 For example, permission to the `APIML.SERVICES` profile of `ZOWE` class.
 - **`apiml.security.ssl.verifySslCertificatesOfServices`**
  Defines whether APIML should verify certificates of services in strict mode.
 Setting to `true` will enable the `strict` mode where APIML will validate if the certificate is trusted in turststore, and also if the certificate Common Name or Subject Alternate Name (SAN) matches the service hostname.
-This is equivalent to the `VERIFY_CERTIFICATES` variable defined in `<keystore-dir>/zowe-certificates.env`.
 - **`apiml.security.ssl.nonStrictVerifySslCertificatesOfServices`**
  Defines whether APIML should verify certificates of services in non-strict mode.
 Setting the value to `true` will enable the `non-strict` mode where APIML will validate if the certificate is trusted in turststore, but ignore the certificate Common Name or Subject Alternate Name (SAN) check.
 Zowe will ignore this configuration when strict mode is enabled with `apiml.security.ssl.verifySslCertificatesOfServices`.
-This is equivalent to the `NONSTRICT_VERIFY_CERTIFICATES` variable defined in `<keystore-dir>/zowe-certificates.env`.
 - **`apiml.server.maxConnectionsPerRoute`**
  Specifies the maximum connections for each service.
 - **`apiml.server.maxTotalConnections`**